-At the time of this initial ACP, GSW has started engaging with federal, state, and local agencies that have jurisdiction over the Lease Area and areas where offshore export cables and onshore components of the Project may be located.
-This outreach has consisted of introductory meetings and will expand to include regular communications and updates and resourcespecific permitting discussions.
+Since early 2023, GSW has been engaging regularly with federal, state, and local agencies that have jurisdiction over the Lease Area and areas where offshore export cables and onshore components of the Project may be located.
+This outreach has thus far consisted of introductory meetings and will expand to include regular communications and updates and resource-specific permitting discussions.
 Appendix A contains a list of regulatory agencies that GSW is engaging.
-This list will continue to grow and be refined as this ACP is implemented and the design of the Project continues to develop.
+This list will continue to grow and be refined as the design of the Project continues to develop.
 The list of agencies may also be expanded after cable landfall(s), offshore and onshore cable routing, onshore substation(s), onshore interconnection cables, and point(s) of interconnection are identified should they differ from the current list.